BioMatt/redside_dace_RNA/transcriptome_annotation/readme.md

      -  `Trinotate Trinotate.sqlite report -E 1e-3 > dace_annotation_report_filtered.xls`

    - The Trinotate report needed to be filtered before combining the data with differential gene expression results.
 This accomplished in `dace_annotation_analysis.R`
      - In summary, the blastx transcript annotations are focused on.
-Following [Pearson 2013 (doi: 10.1002/0471250953.bi0301s42)](https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/0471250953.bi0301s42), E values of less than 1E-6 and bit scores greater than 50 are used to filter the annotations.
+Following [Pearson 2013](https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/0471250953.bi0301s42), E values of less than 1E-6 and bit scores greater than 50 are used to filter the annotations.
      - Blastp, pfam, signalP, and tmhmm results are put together in a supporting information column.